catamphetamine/imageboard/README.md

 Available `options`:

-* `request(method: string, url: string, parameters: object?): Promise` — (required) Sends HTTP requests to an imageboard's API.
-Must return a `Promise`:
+* `request(method, url, options): Promise` — (required) Sends HTTP requests to an imageboard's API.
+Must not follow HTTP redirects.
+  * Arguments:
+    * `method: string` — HTTP request method, in upper case.
+    * `url: string` — HTTP request URL.
+    * `options: object`
+      * `body?: object` — `POST` request body JSON object.
+      * `headers?: object` — HTTP request headers, with header names in lower case.
+      * `cookies?: object` — HTTP request cookies.
+  * Returns a `Promise`:
     * When successful, the `Promise` should resolve to an object:
       * `url: string` — HTTP request URL.
 If there were any redirects in the process, this should be the final URL that it got redrected to.
+      * `status: number` — HTTP response status.
       * `responseText?: string` — HTTP response text.
+Can be omitted if there's no response content.
-    * `headers?: object` — HTTP response headers.
-An object having a function `.getSetCookie()` that returns a list of `set-cookie` header values.
-For example, `headers` from a `fetch()` `response`.
+      * `headers: object` — HTTP response headers.
+For example, the `headers` property of a `fetch()` `response`.
+Must be an object having functions:
+        * `.get(headerName: string)` — Returns the value of an HTTP response header.
+        * `.getSetCookie()` — Returns a list of `set-cookie` header values in HTTP response.
     * Otherwise, in case of an error, the `Promise` should reject with an `Error` instance having optional properties:
       * `url: string` — HTTP request URL.
 If there were any redirects in the process, this should be the final URL that it got redrected to.
-    * `status?: number` — HTTP response status.
+      * `status: number` — HTTP response status.
       * `responseText?: string` — HTTP response text.
+Can be omitted if there's no response content.
-    * `headers?: object` — HTTP response headers.
-An object having a function `.getSetCookie()` that returns a list of `set-cookie` header values.
-For example, `headers` from a `fetch()` `response`.
+      * `headers: object` — HTTP response headers.
+For example, the `headers` property of a `fetch()` `response`.
+Must be an object having functions:
+        * `.get(headerName: string)` — Returns the value of an HTTP response header.
+        * `.getSetCookie()` — Returns a list of `set-cookie` header values in HTTP response.

 ```js
 await request("GET", "https://8kun.top/boards.json") === {